mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-secrets.md

 * The secret is stored in an external vault you created an [integration](/docs/sending-requests/postman-vault/postman-vault-integrations/) with:
     * The integration is configured with incorrect details.
     * The integration was disconnected.
+    * You aren't sending requests from the Postman desktop app.
-    * You must be assigned roles in your external vault that give you permission to retrieve the secret.
-Review the [instructions for your external vault provider](/docs/sending-requests/postman-vault/postman-vault-integrations/) for more details.
+    * You aren't assigned the required roles for retrieving secrets from your external vault provider.
     * You haven't reauthenticated with your external vault since you last signed in to Postman, or since the authentication session expired.
-Learn how to [reauthenticate with an external vault](#/docs/sending-requests/postman-vault/postman-vault-integrations/#reauthenticate-with-an-external-vault).
+Learn how to [reauthenticate with an external vault](/docs/sending-requests/postman-vault/postman-vault-integrations/#reauthenticate-with-an-external-vault).

 > Learn about Postman Vault [features that require the Postman desktop app or the Postman web app](#feature-availability).